 Of course, you may think that a higher resolution camera may be able to zoom in further and you could do away with fewer cameras altogether but fewer cameras will limit your coverage of the site.
 So, it is essentially about creating a good balance between quality and quantity and in the case of construction site security, the quantity will pay off in the long run.

 Make sure you are not making these 5 mistakes that can make your construction site video monitoring useless.

 If the camera system goes offline, so does your Security

 The next factor to consider is the reliability and uptime of your equipment.
-Sites that have higher number of cameras will require that you have more recorders and high speed internet to each recorder.
+Sites that have a higher number of cameras will require that you have more recorders and high-speed internet to each recorder.
 It’s important to ensure that cameras connect directly to a recorder, which connects directly to a dedicated high-speed internet line.

 On the other hand, if your equipment is not independent and instead uses wireless antennas to transmit footage and internet connectivity between a central unit and all other units and if for some reason the central unit malfunctions, your whole site will not have coverage.
 So it is important to ensure you have good quality equipment which will rate higher in terms of reliability and uptime.

 Excellent Support & Service to Match Great Technology